Embiid, Harden lead 76ers past short-handed Warriors

 TIP-INS

-76ers: Tobias Harris was a late scratch for Philadelphia because of back pain. … Furkan Korkmaz was inactive with a non-COVID illness.
+76ers: Harris was scratched from the lineup just 20 minutes before tip-off after complaining of back pain.
+“He was fine at the shootaround this morning, but couldn’t get loose tonight,” Rivers said.
+“It’s tough because we really were shorthanded in guards.”. … Furkan Korkmaz was inactive with a non-COVID illness.

 UP NEXT